aws/mynah-ui/README.md

 # Mynah UI

-This package is the whole UI of AWS Tookit Mynah extension UI for VSCode and Intellij IDEs written in typescript without any framework or third-party UI library dependency.
+This package is the whole UI of AWS Codewhisperer Chat extension UI for Web, VSCode and Intellij IDEs written in typescript without any framework or third-party UI library dependency.
 Purpose of the separated UI is to handle the interactions and look & feel of the UI from one single source.

 ## How to install